-Pondicherry is located 162 km from Chennai, Tamilnadu.
-The nearest international airport is in Chennai and nearest domestic airport is located in Pondicherry.
-You can find direct cabs and buses from the airport to Pondicherry.
-You can also find direct flights from New Delhi, Kolkata, Mumbai, Hyderabad and other Metro cities to Pondicherry.
-The frequency of the flights varies with season.
+Pondicherry is situated 162 km from Chennai, Tamil Nadu.
+The nearest international airport is in Chennai, while the nearest domestic airport is in Pondicherry itself.
+You can easily find direct cabs and buses from the airport to Pondicherry.
+Additionally, there are direct flights from major cities like New Delhi, Kolkata, Mumbai, Hyderabad, and others, though flight frequency may vary by season.

-Pondicherry has a busy railway station that connects the city with many Metro Cities in the country like Chennai, New Delhi, Jaipur, Bangalore, Mumbai, Kolkata and others.
+Pondicherry also has a busy railway station connecting it to various metro cities in the country, including Chennai, New Delhi, Jaipur, Bangalore, Mumbai, and Kolkata

-Pondicherry is well connected with other cities via road.
-Therefore you can find private and public buses and cabs from various cities to Pondicherry like Chennai, Ernakulam, Coimbatore, Bangalore and others.
-The journey to Chennai to Pondicherry takes less than 3 hours by road.
+Pondicherry is well-connected by road, and you can find private and public buses as well as cabs from cities such as Chennai, Ernakulam, Coimbatore, and Bangalore.
+The journey from Chennai to Pondicherry by road takes less than 3 hours.

 Accommodation in Pondicherry

 There is a wide range of accommodation options in Pondicherry to suit different budgets.
 Staying near the White Town area is recommended as it provides proximity to the promenade and many excellent restaurants and cafes.

 Currently, there is only one hostel in Pondicherry, Micasa Hostel, which is known for its quality.

 For those with a higher budget, there are hotels in White Town like Villa Krish and Hotel de Petit that offer a pleasant stay at reasonable prices.
 You can also consider luxury boutique hotels such as La Villa and Palais De Mahe.